The Buyer's INVOICE as well as this agreement "Universal Terms of Service" are binding upon the Buyer and Seller.

-- The product description is represented in the INVOICE and will stand as the only representation of what is being purchased.
-Despite any promotional materials, catalogs, or web representations or conversations and correspondence as part of the sales process, Buyer acknowledges that he/she has read the invoice and the description on the same is the accurate representation of what is being purchased.
+The product description is represented in the INVOICE and will stand as the only representation of what is being purchased.
+Despite any discussions during the purchase process, promotional materials, catalogs, web representations or conversations and correspondence as part of the sales process, Buyer acknowledges that he/she has read the invoice and the description on the same is the accurate representation of what is being purchased.

 4. Sale Price

 - The sale price is represented in the Buyers INVOICE.